Strong Secrecy from Channel Resolvability: Introduction

 \subsection{Summary of Results}

-In this section, we highlight the results presented in this paper, preliminary versions of which have been reported in~\cite{Bloch2008e,Bloch2011a}. \begin{itemize} \item We clarify the relation between information-theoretic security and statistical independence by investigating alternatives to the average mutual information rate $\frac{1}{n}\avgI{\rvM;\rvZ^n}$, which is used as the \emph{de facto} metric in most earlier works.
-The average mutual information rate is actually a normalized Kullback-Leibler distance between the joint distribution $p_{\rvM\rvZ^n}$ and the product distribution $p_\rvM p_{\rvZ^n}$; the distance between these two distributions can be measured by other means, such as the variational distance or even the cumulative distribution function (CDF) of the random variable $\I{\rvM;\rvZ^n}$.
-By establishing relations among different metrics in Section~\ref{sec:secrecy-metrics}, we highlight the importance of choosing a measure of statistical independence that is not only simple enough to be analytically tractable but also strong enough to be cryptographically relevant.
-In addition, this discussion provides the basis for elegant converse proofs. \item We provide evidence that resolvability may be the fundamental coding mechanism for secure communication by making rigorous the ideas suggested in Example~\ref{ex:onte-time-pad} and Example~\ref{ex:noisy-Gaussian}.
-Specifically, we connect secrecy to resolvability to analyze the fundamental limits of Shannon's cipher system (Theorem~\ref{th:key_resolvability} in Section~\ref{sec:shann-ciph-syst}) and of the broadcast channel with confidential messages (Theorem~\ref{th:bcc} in Section~\ref{sec:arbitr-wiret-chann}).
-In the later case, we show that, at least for a specific wiretap channel, codes deriving secrecy from resolvability are more powerful than those deriving secrecy from capacity (Proposition~\ref{prop:capac-achi-wiret}); we also derive the secrecy capacity region for general broadcast channels with cost constraint and for strong secrecy metrics (Theorem~\ref{th:bcc} and Theorem~\ref{th:dmc}); \item We further leverage the connection between secrecy and resolvability to revisit various models of secure communication in Section~\ref{sec:applications}.
-We first provide a simple proof of the strong secrecy capacity of ergodic fading wireless channels with full channel state information~\cite{Liang2008a,Barros2008} (Proposition~\ref{prop:stron_secrecy_wireless}).
-We then show that achievable rates already known for mixed channels and compound channels~\cite{Liang2009,Liu2008}, can be obtained with conceptually simple proofs, and that these results hold under stronger secrecy metrics than was previously established (Proposition~\ref{prop:mixed_wiretap} and Proposition~\ref{prop:compound_general}). \item We exploit the general characterization of secrecy capacity to bound the secret-key capacity of a general discrete source model for secret-key agreement (Theorem~\ref{th:bound_source_model}).
-This result is obtained by constructing a coding scheme for secret-key agreement from a coding scheme for a wiretap channel.
-The form of the result, which involves conditional entropy instead of mutual information, suggests that the fundamental mechanism behind secret-key agreement is not resolvability but rather channel intrinsic randomness~\cite{Bloch2010b}.
-Nevertheless, resolvability provides useful insight for secret key agreement.
-The problem of deriving secrecy from intrinsic randomness is beyond the scope of the present work and will be analyzed in a forthcoming paper. \end{itemize}
+In this section, we highlight the results presented in this paper, preliminary versions of which have been reported in~\cite{Bloch2008e,Bloch2011a}. \begin{itemize} \item We clarify the relation between information-theoretic security and statistical independence by investigating alternatives to the average mutual information rate $\frac{1}{n}\avgI{\rvM;{\mathbf{Z}}}$, which is used as the \emph{de facto} metric in most earlier works.
+The average mutual information rate is actually a normalized Kullback-Leibler divergence between the joint distribution $p_{\rvM{\mathbf{Z}}}$ and the product distribution $p_\rvM p_{{\mathbf{Z}}}$; the closeness of these two distributions can be measured by other means, such as the variational distance or even the cumulative distribution function (CDF) of the random variable $\I{\rvM;{\mathbf{Z}}}$.
+By establishing relations among different metrics (Proposition~\ref{lm:ordering_metrics}) we highlight the importance of choosing a measure of statistical dependence that is not only simple enough to be analytically tractable but also strong enough to be cryptographically relevant.
+This discussion also provides the basis for elegant converse proofs. \item We provide evidence that channel resolvability is a convenient mechanism for secure communication by formalizing the ideas introduced in Example~\ref{ex:onte-time-pad} and Example~\ref{ex:noisy-Gaussian}.
+Specifically, we connect secrecy to channel resolvability to analyze the fundamental limits of Shannon's cipher system (Theorem~\ref{th:key_resolvability}) and of the broadcast channel with confidential messages (Theorem~\ref{th:bcc}).
+In the latter case, we show that at least for some specific wiretap channels, deriving secrecy from channel resolvability is more powerful than deriving secrecy from channel capacity (Proposition~\ref{prop:capac-achi-wiret}); we also derive the secrecy-capacity region for general broadcast channels with a cost constraint and for strong secrecy metrics (Theorem~\ref{th:bcc} and Theorem~\ref{th:dmc}); \item We further leverage the connection between secrecy and channel resolvability to revisit various models of secure communication.
+We first provide a simple proof of the strong secrecy capacity of ergodic-fading wireless channels with full channel state information (Proposition~\ref{prop:stron_secrecy_wireless}).
+We then show that known achievable rates for mixed channels and compound channels with receiver \ac{CSI} can be obtained with conceptually simple proofs, and that these results hold under stronger secrecy metrics than was previously established (Proposition~\ref{prop:mixed_wiretap} and Proposition~\ref{prop:compound_general}). \item We finally exploit the general characterization of secrecy capacity to bound the secret-key capacity of a general discrete source model for secret-key agreement (Proposition~\ref{prop:bound_source_model}).
+The form of the result, which involves conditional entropy instead of mutual information, suggests that the mechanism behind secret-key agreement is not channel resolvability but rather channel intrinsic randomness~\cite{Csiszar1996,Bloch2010b}. \end{itemize}